rrequeena/web-scraping-proj/dog_breed_scraper/README.md

 * Image: For each breed download the image.
 * First paragraph: Like the short description
 * And the breeds by this [filters](https://prnt.sc/yzx3j3)
+## Before running the script
+You've to install the packages / libraries used in the project with:
+`pip install -r requirements.txt`